jsafrane/kubecon2019na/talk.md

   * An external controller can monitor for shutdown nodes and force delete pods in "unknown" state from those nodes.
 * Kubernetes community is working on a design consensus that should solve this for good.

 ---

-# Volume reconstruction

-TODO: remove?
-It's covered in one of the fixed issues.

-* kubelet reconstructs caches from `/var/lib/kubelet/pods`.
-  * TODO: add example?
-  * Mostly works and is actively supported!
-* There should be a real database / checkpointing.
-  * Current kubelet checkpoints do not include PVCs / PVs.

----

 # `EmptyDir` volumes share I/O